Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Exact model for arbitrary intensities

 where $c_{i,j}$ denotes the observed output optical mode in pixel $i,j$, $\nu$ is the transmission coefficient of the optical system, $C_{\substack{i,j\\i',j'}}=\psi(x_{i'}-x_i)\psi(y_{j'}-y_j)$ is the scattering matrix that is determined by the PSF $\Psi(x,y)=\psi(x)\psi(y)$, while $e_{i,j}$ are $M$ auxiliary environment modes introduced to preserve the unitarity.
 Being the coherent states $\ket{\alpha_{i,j}}$ eigenstates of the annihilation operator $a_{i,j}$, the same transformation $\mathcal{U}$ can be thought to be applied to the coherent field amplitude $\alpha_{i,j}$ (see Appendix~\ref{app:Model} for a formal approach).
-Due to its linearity, this transformation preserves the Gaussian nature of the P-function of $\rho_0$.
+Moreover, linear operations preserve the Gaussian nature of the P-function of $\rho_0$.
 As a further simplification, we will assume that the PSF $\psi$ is real and symmetric, so that it does not mix real and imaginary parts of the coherent field amplitudes associated with the observed modes $c_{i,j}$, thus preserving the Kronecker product structure of $\Gamma=\gamma\otimes I_2$, with $\gamma=(C\gamma_S C)$.
 After tracing out the environment modes, which corresponds to consider the covariance sub-matrix associated to the modes $c_{i,j}$, the thermal state $\rho$ in the image plane can thus be written as

 with

 where $I_0=\nu\sum_{i,j}I_{i,j}$ is the total intensity of the source.
 In the remainder of this work, we will absorb the transmission coefficient $\nu$ in the intensity distribution $\nu I_{i,j}\rightarrow I_{i,j}$.